AronCao49/MoPA/mopa/data/DATA_PREPARE.md

 ```

 ## 4. Rare Objects (ROs) from the wild
 As mentioned in our paper, MoPA mainly leverage labeled instance from the Waymo dataset to imporve segmentation on ROs.
-To extract those labeled instance, first download the raw dataset from [the official website](https://waymo.com/open/) of Waymo dataset and decompress them in the same folder (you can download the training split only).
+To extract those labeled instance, first download the raw dataset from [the official website](https://waymo.com/open/) of Waymo dataset (specifically, we utilize the training split of v1.3.0) and decompress them in the same folder.
 You now should have a dataset folder organized as follows:

 📦Waymo <br>
 ┣ 📂training <br>